The best term deposit can help you reach your savings goal sooner while planning your cash flow needs.

 - A term deposit is an account, from a bank.
-A term deposit is not an ordinary bank account; however, it is a type of bank account, so you will know that it is secure, and that your investment will never go down.
+A term deposit is a type of bank account, so you will know that it is secure.
 Your interest rate is fixed, and will be calculated each day, and paid on the frequency you choose.
 Plus, your funds are not literally being invested by you, you are simply depositing them with the bank, for a certain term, and collecting those same funds, plus the interest earned during that time.

 - You can view and manage your account online for free.
 Some term deposit account providers will also allow you to complete the entire application process online too, saving you time, and meaning your funds can go to work for you as soon as possible.
 You will also receive internet banking access numbers and passwords, so you can log in through your term deposit provider's website at any time to see how much interest your investment has earned to date, and even make changes to how your funds are paid out or rolled over at maturity.